openenclave/openenclave/doc/EnclaveLibc.md

 libmbedcrypto.a
 ```

-These three libraries are merged into the following library.
+These three libraries are merged into a single library.

 ```
 liboembedtls.a